 7) Speak at their level, and in their language

-Inherently linked with the above, this goes beyond reading from a scripted guide, and gives sales manages an advantage.
-Know who you are talking to and learn the lingo.
-For example if you are talking primarily with CFO’s you’re going to want to speak around ROI, budgets and CapEx while a HR manager may be more interested in ideas around well being and cultural impacts etc. Meet them on their level.
+Effective communication is a multifaceted skill.
+Inherently linked with positioning yourself as a trusted advisor, speaking at your leads’ level goes beyond reading from a scripted guide.
+Knowing who you are talking to and learning their lingo will give your sales team a distinct advantage.
+For example, if you are talking primarily with CFO’s you’re going to want to speak around ROI, budgets and CapEx while an HR manager may be more interested in ideas around wellbeing and cultural impacts.
+Figure out what they care about and speak on their terms.

 You have probably heard the ‘always be closing’ line before, and this is always true in sales, even in B2B.
-At every touch point comes the opportunity to close/engage the client into business.
-This might not specifically be a sale, but can include arranging a meeting, or permission to send a sample.
-It’s important to build the relationship, but not lose sight of the end goal.
+At every touchpoint comes the opportunity to close or engage the client into business.
+This might not specifically be a sale, but can include arranging a meeting, or receiving permission to send a sample.
+It’s important to build the relationship incrementally without losing sight of the end goal.

 9) Seeking and pursuing referrals

 Get more leads.
-This is fairly self-explanatory, but always remember that the person you are speaking to may be a gateway to your next big customer.
-If things are going well – ask for that referral – keeping in mind the mantra of ‘don’t ask, don’t get’.
+Sounds like common sense but it’s easy to forget that whoever you’re talking to may be the gateway to your next big customer.
+If things are going well, ask for that referral.
+Remember the mantra: don’t ask, don’t get!

 10) Network!
 Network!
 Network!

-Every day and every conversation is an opportunity to network, spread awareness of your brand.
-This of yourself as a brand ambassador at all times.
-Keep business cards on hand, link across social and professional networks such as linked in, and make the most of industry events.
+Every day and every conversation is an opportunity to network and spread awareness of your brand.
+Think of yourself as a brand ambassador at all times.
+Keep business cards on hand, link across social and professional networks such as LinkedIn, and make the most of industry events.
 Smile and connect – think of it as fun and watch your prospects naturally come to you!

 Want more ideas on marketing and B2B sales strategies that work?

-Get more B2B sales strategies and B2B marketing ideas before you begin!
-Download the complimentary ebook – B2B Demand Generation: Tips + Tactics – All of our B2B lead generation and marketing posts over the years, condensed into an easy to follow guide.
+Download our free eBook which contains all our best B2B lead generation and marketing posts from over the years, condensed into an easy to follow guide.